 Engaging All Students in Global Learning—From High-Impact Practices to High-Impact Graduates

-AAC&U is pleased to announce the latest webinar in a series that highlights the work being done at colleges and universities around the country to address challenges and identify best practices for enhancing the teaching and learning experience and demonstrating the value of liberal education for work, life, and global citizenship.
+This webinar was part of a series that highlighted the work being done at colleges and universities around the country to address challenges and identify best practices for enhancing the teaching and learning experience and demonstrating the value of liberal education for work, life, and global citizenship.

-Panelists will provide concrete strategies for meaningful student global learning experiences that are also measurable and connected to life, work, citizenship, and multiple majors and disciplines.
-In addition, they will offer specific models and activities that can be implemented at a variety of institutions for diverse student groups with differing levels of global experience and engagement.
-Participants will leave the webinar with examples of global learning assignment design, implementation, and strategic ideas.
+Panelists provided concrete strategies for meaningful student global learning experiences that are measurable and connected to life, work, citizenship, and multiple majors and disciplines.
+In addition, they offered specific models and activities that can be implemented at a variety of institutions for diverse student groups with differing levels of global experience and engagement.
+Participants left the webinar with examples of global learning assignment design, implementation, and strategic ideas.

 Dawn Michele WhiteheadSenior Director for Global Learning and Curricular Change, AAC&U

 Brian EtheridgeDirector of the Center for Teaching Excellence and co-chair of the Curriculum Internationalization Steering Committee, Georgia Gwinnett College

 Kristina Watkins MorminoProfessor of French Coordinator, Global Studies Certification Program Senior Mentor, School of Liberal Arts, Georgia Gwinnett College